Skip to main content

 May 2, 2026By The hosts

-Three Rivers has about 2,400 year-round residents and somewhere around 12 restaurants worth visiting — a ratio that makes no sense until you remember that 1.2 million people drive through here every year on their way to Sequoia.
+Three Rivers has roughly 2,300 year-round residents and a surprising number of good restaurants — a ratio that makes no sense until you remember that around 1.3 million people visit Sequoia every year and almost all of them drive through here.
 The restaurants live or die on summer traffic.

 Coffee + breakfast